 Driving time from Toronto: Approx. 4 – 5 hours

 Algonquin Provincial Park is one of the largest parks in Ontario and is a great place to go for a hike or a canoe trip.
 The park is also home to some interesting wildlife, including moose, wolves, and bears.
-There are several campsites in the park, as well as lodges and cabins if you want to stay overnight.
+There are several campsites in the park and lodges and cabins if you want to stay overnight.

 Prince Edward County